Skip Navigation

 With OGP’s 2023-2028 Strategy, OGP members are set to work toward a number of aspirational thematic reforms through the Open Gov Challenge.
 This section of the Open Gov Guide addresses Climate and Environment.

-Challenge prompt: Use open government to strengthen implementation of strategies or agreements on climate and environment.
+Challenge prompt: Use open government to strengthen implementation of legislation, strategies or agreements on climate, environment and/or the energy transition.

 • Ensuring public oversight and transparency for climate finance and greening existing fiscal and planning processes.